On this page

 What public records can include

 Public records can cover a surprisingly wide range of information.
-Some people are looking for criminal case details, some want to confirm an arrest or booking, and others are trying to find obituary references or court filings.
+Some people are looking for criminal case details, some want to confirm an arrest or booking, and others are trying to find marriage records, divorce filings, obituary references, or court activity.
 The exact information available depends on the record type, the jurisdiction, and how much that state or county publishes online.

 In general, a public record search may involve: